Blake-Madden/OleanderStemmingLibrary/readme.md

     stemming::english_stem<> StemEnglish;
     std::wcout << L"(English) Original text:\t" << word.c_str() << std::endl;

-    // the "english_stem" has its operator() overloaded, so you can
+    // The "english_stem" has its operator() overloaded, so you can
     // treat your class instance like it's a function.
 In this case,
     // pass in the std::wstring to be stemmed.
 Note that this alters
     // the original std::wstring, so when the call is done the string will
     // be stemmed.
     StemEnglish(word);